What Are Truck Driver Training Requirements?

 - Meeting all driver and medical qualifications, as there are rules regarding medical certification, medical examination procedures, general qualifications, and responsibilities.
 There are also disqualifications based on various offenses, orders, and loss of driving privileges.

 - Driver wellness, such as maintaining a proper diet and exercise, as well as the importance of avoiding excessive alcohol use.
+This should go a long way in reducing driver error.

 - Hours of service, including limitations on driving hours, regulations mandating being off-duty for a certain amount of time, preparing and maintaining duty logs, and learning appropriate fatigue countermeasures to prevent accidents.